 Riding your bike around campus?
 Services abound, but lock it up

-A UA student bikes toward First Street on Sept.
+A UA student bikes toward Old Main on Sept.
 21. A Daily Wildcat analysis showed an average of 250 bikes reported stolen on campus per year, and a 2017 Arizona Daily Star article found that 1,200 bikes were reported stolen in 2017.

 Once students are fully enrolled for fall semester classes, the time comes to gather supplies.
 On that long, or short, list of necessary tools, don't forget a mode of transportation between class and your dorm or off campus abode.

 Arizona’s desert habitat means for over half the year, the student population has to endure the scorching sun’s rays as they walk from one side of campus to the other.
 One way to shorten that traveling time is a bicycle.

 “A large number of students, staff and faculty use bikes to get to classes or to ride home on the bike lanes; we offer a lot of services them to keep their bikes safe,” said Florence Dei Ochoa, marketing and public information manager for the University of Arizona Parking and Transportation Services.

 However, the campus has a high rate of bike theft.
 A previous Daily Wildcat analysis showed there is an average of 250 bikes reported stolen on campus per year, and a 2017 Arizona Daily Star article said there were 1,200 bikes reported stolen in Tucson in 2017.